Children's Holistic Integrated Palliative Care Service (CHIPS)

 Who can access the service

-Children and young people aged 18 and under, who have a life-threatening condition.
+Children and young people aged 18 and under, who have a condition considered life threatening or life limiting.

 The service works with young people aged 18 and over as part of a transitional service into adult care.